-Clinical appropriateness approval is required before certain procedures will be covered.
+Medical necessity approval is required before certain procedures will be covered.
 Prior authorization, precertification and prior approval are often used interchangeably.
 This Summary Plan Description (SPD) uses precertification.
-Many of our network providers have detailed information about the process to ensure clinical appropriateness and will coordinate with the EHP Medical Management and/or Pharmacy Department to ensure that required precertification guidelines are met.
-Also, a complete list of medications that require precertification can be found in the HBP Prescription Drug Benefit Formulary.
+Many of our network providers have detailed information about the process to ensure medical necessity and will coordinate with the EHP Medical Management and/or Pharmacy Department to ensure that required precertification guidelines are met.
+Also, a complete list of medications that require precertification can be found in the Prescription Drug Benefit Formulary found on our website at employeehealthplan.clevelandclinic.org